Over-Conservativeness of Variance-Based Efficiency Criteria and Probabilistic Efficiency in Rare-Event Simulation: Problem Setting and Existing Framework

-After finding all the dominating points, the classical suggestion of a good IS is to a mixture of exponentially tilted distributions, where each exponential tilting is with respect to each dominating point.
-This IS is guaranteed to be asymptotically efficient under certain conditions.
-We will also define this mixture distribution and its properties more rigorously later in this paper.
+We are now ready to describe the main message of this section, which is the established recipe in constructing efficient IS.
+The standard proposal is to use a mixture of exponentially tilted distributions, where each exponential tilting is with respect to each dominating point.
+In particular, suppose that $A=\{a_1,\dots,a_r\}$ is a dominating set.
+Then the IS distribution is $\tP$ such that